Unity-Technologies/unity-cloud-asset-manager-for-blender/README.md

 `-os {windows,macos,all}, --system {windows,macos,all}` | Specify target platform.
 By default `all`.

 ### Install the add-on

-Before you install the add-on in Blender, you need:

-- Blender 3.x installed on your machine
-- A (Unity account)[TODO-placeholder] or a (Service account)[TODO-placeholder] to access Unity Cloud services

 To install the add-on, follow these steps: